-What are D2C brands as prime examples for this sale model?
+What is D2C brands as prime examples for this sales model?
 Are there any successful direct-to-consumer businesses at present?
 Take a look and see for yourself.

 The D2C (direct-to-consumer) sector has grown at double-digit rates in recent years.
 It is expected to grow at a 19.2 percent annual rate in 2022.